jonas089/Rust/Readme.md

 ```

 ## Latest Changes:
-+ Bought several Udemy courses, as there is currently a huge sale and the quality exceeds some of the youtube material I used before.
-+ Finished Chapter 13
++ Have to take a break from Programming, as I have a math exam on the 26th of May, a Physics exam on the 31st of May and another math exam on the 1st of June.
+Will likely get back to Rust on the 2nd of July.